Family in Hyderabad commits suicide by jumping in Kurmalguda lake

 Meanwhile, late in the night locals near Kurmalguda lake saw a couple and their children jumping in the lake and alerted police.

 Their bodies were recovered by midnight.
 With the help of a bike found near the lake, police identified Quddus and contacted his family members and also identified his family members.
-A case is registered and further investigation is in process, police said.
+Police said that a case is registered and further investigation is in process.

+(If you are having suicidal thoughts, or are worried about a friend or need emotional support, someone is always there to listen.
+Call Sneha Foundation - 04424640050 (available 24x7) or iCall, the Tata Institute of Social Sciences' helpline - 02225521111, which is available Monday to Saturday from 8 am to 10 pm)